ramme-io/ramme-ui/README.md

 ## Local Development

-If you want to contribute to the framework or customize the primitives, you can run our component workbench locally.
+If you want to contribute to the project or customize the primitives, you can run our component workbench locally.

 1. Install Dependencies: